LEEKIWOOK/Hierarchical-LSTM-Attn/README.md

-# Hierarchical-LSTM-Attn
+Analysis of DNA sequence
+- How to use : Crispr efficiency prediction, DNA/RNA motif mining
-Crispr efficiency prediction using Hierarchical LSTM and Attention Network
+- Methods : Hierarchical LSTM and Attention Network